Trip Planning for Lionhead Range

 Showers

-Friday: A 40 percent chance of snow showers.
-Partly sunny, with a high near 34.
-South southwest wind 10 to 17 mph, with gusts as high as 25 mph.
+Wednesday: A 40 percent chance of snow showers.
+Partly sunny, with a high near 42.
+West northwest wind around 10 mph.
 New snow accumulation of less than a half inch possible.

 Chance Snow